SAP-archive/yaas-storefront/Readme.md

 Follow the steps outlined in the [Dev Portal](https://devportal.yaas.io/gettingstarted/setupastorefront/index.html).

-### 2. Replace the default project id in the code base with your own (see project adminstration settings in the Builder).
+### 2. Replace the default project id in the code base with your own (see project administration settings in the Builder).
 In gruntfile.js, set the **PROJECT_ID** to your own project ID.
 When you build the project, the default project id in bootstrap.js will be replaced with your project-id.
 At this time you will need to also configure the **CLIENT_ID** and **REDIRECT_URI** gruntfile variables with the values set in the application associated with your project.

 ### 3. Launch a new session